- Intellectual Property LLM Curriculum and Degree Requirements

 - Government officials, attorneys, patent agents and corporate officers in countries other than the United States who want to learn about the United States’ intellectual property system.

 We live in a time of unprecedented technological creation, invention and discovery.
 As a result, recent years have seen a flurry of Congressional action related to intellectual property legislation, as well as computer, communications and biomedical technology regulation and legislation.
-At Mason Law, students have the opportunity to specialize in the regulation and legislation surrounding developing technologies through the LLM in Intellectual Property.
+At Scalia Law, students have the opportunity to specialize in the regulation and legislation surrounding developing technologies through the LLM in Intellectual Property.

 An Accomplished Intellectual Property Faculty

-Mason Law provides an unmatched opportunity to study patent, technology, and related intellectual property issues through its LLM in Intellectual Property: Patent or Technology.
-Mason is home to one of the nation’s most knowledgeable and prestigious faculty in the area of intellectual property.
+Scalia Law provides an unmatched opportunity to study patent, technology, and related intellectual property issues through its LLM in Intellectual Property: Patent or Technology.
+Scalia Law is home to one of the nation’s most knowledgeable and prestigious faculty in the area of intellectual property.
 The LLM-level courses are taught by an experienced faculty, including full-time professors and adjunct professors who have practiced in the intellectual property field.
 Our distinguished adjunct faculty boasts a sitting Circuit Judge of the United States Court of Appeals for the Federal Circuit; the Solicitor of the US Patent and Trademark Office (USPTO); a former Register of Copyrights; a former Examiner-in-Chief and Board of Patent Appeals and Interferences Administrative Judge; a former WIPO Director of Industrial Property Law; former chief counsels of the principal subcommittees on intellectual property in the United States Senate and House of Representatives; and prominent practitioners from most of the leading intellectual property law firms in the Washington, D.C. area.
 Explore the strength and depth of the intellectual property faculty in the Faculty Highlights section.

 Supremely Located Near Washington, D.C.

 Our location just minutes from the heart of the nation’s capital is key to the successful study of intellectual property policy and law.
 The United States Patent and Trademark Office, the Court of Appeals for the Federal Circuit, and many of the most influential firms in the area of intellectual property are all located in Washington, D.C.
-This key location gives Mason Law students access to the most relevant developments intellectual property law, policy, and practice.
-To learn more about how our location is essential to a valuable education on the topic of intellectual property, visit our Mason Advantage page.
+This key location gives Scalia Law students access to the most relevant developments intellectual property law, policy, and practice.
+To learn more about how our location is essential to a valuable education on the topic of intellectual property, visit our Scalia Law Advantage page.

 The Center for the Protection of Intellectual Property